kboom/glib/README.md

-# GlibJS - a JavaScript library for advanced object-oriented programming
+# JVC - a JavaScript library for advanced object-oriented programming

 Everytime you have to craft some non-trivial code in JavaScript you don't bother to respect some rules you would normally follow in any other Object-Oriented language, do you?
 That's probably because JavaScript seems so unnatural when it comes to Object-Oriented programming that you cannot adapt to it so easily.
 You lack some syntax.
 You struggle to maintain a project structure and most likely end up having all the logically uncoupled code tied together in just one file.
 You are confused by the fact that JavaScript is an interpreted language.
 You don't have a nice IDE.
 And most importantly, you don't even know if what you're doing is right.